 3.PVC (Polyvinyl Chloride)

 PVC is a durable and versatile material commonly used in commercial roofing.
 It is resistant to chemicals, fire, and punctures, making it suitable for various types of buildings.
-PVC also has reflective properties that can help improve energy efficiency.
+PVC also has reflective properties that can help improve energy efficiency.4.Metal Roofing

 Metal roofing is a popular choice for commercial buildings due to its longevity and low maintenance requirements.
-It is available in different materials such as aluminum, steel, and copper, each with its own unique properties and benefits.
+It is available in different materials such as aluminum, steel, and copper, each with its own unique properties and benefits.5.Modified Bitumen